 A multidisciplinary team including medical and ancillary healthcare providers will meet to review the results of the evaluation and determine the best option for each patient.
 Some patients will be deemed candidates for LVAD and/or transplantation, while others will be advised ongoing medical therapy or an alternative procedure.

-- Transcatheter Mirtal Valve Repair: a medical device used to treat mitral valve regurgitation (leaky mitral valve) for individuals who should not have open-heart surgery.
+- Transcatheter Mirtal Valve Repair: a device used to treat mitral valve regurgitation (leaky mitral valve) for individuals who should not have open-heart surgery.
 It is implanted via a catheter technique and involves “clipping” together the anterior and posterior mitral valve leaflets.
 The valve continues to open/close on either side of the clip and reduces the amount of blood flowing back into the left atrium.

 - Palliative care and hospice: our hospital provides compassionate care to make patients feel as comfortable as possible during heart failure care.